-- Since opening, the world-class exhibition, which has been described by the Prime Minister as ‘absolutely brilliant’ and ‘magnificent and dramatic’ by TITANIC movie director, James Cameron, has redeveloped three galleries, which capture the excitement of launch day, as well as the ship’s maiden voyage.
-Utilising the 'Pepper’s Ghost' illusion that was featured in the James Bond movie, Diamonds Are Forever, as well as fellow world class attractions such as the Haunted Mansion at Disneyland, Titanic Belfast recently introduced Fredrick Dent Ray, a dining room steward and survivor.
+- Since opening, the world-class exhibition, which has been described by the Prime Minister as ‘absolutely brilliant’ and ‘magnificent and dramatic’ by TITANIC movie director, James Cameron, has redeveloped a number of galleries.
+In The Maiden Voyage gallery, utilising the 'Pepper’s Ghost' illusion that was featured in the James Bond movie, Diamonds Are Forever, as well as fellow world class attractions such as the Haunted Mansion at Disneyland, Titanic Belfast recently introduced Fredrick Dent Ray, a dining room steward and survivor.
 Fredrick will interact with visitors telling them what it was like to work on board at the Palm Court Café!

 - At Titanic Belfast, guests are now transported onto Titanic’s deck promenade as part of the experience.
 Guests can walk on deck, look out to sea, hear the ocean, hold onto the railings and feel the ships engines rumbling as if they were on the ship itself.

 - The last letter ever to be written on board Titanic by Essex-born Esther Hart and her seven-year-old daughter Eva, just eight hours before the ship hit an iceberg and sank in April 1912, is on display.
-Pictured above, it recently sold at auction for a world record sum of £119,000.
+Pictured above, it sold a number of years ago at auction for a world record sum of £119,000.